-The net cash dividend after deduction of zakat reached SAR 1,950 million (2011: SAR 1,950 million), resulting in a net dividend to the shareholders of SAR 1.30 per share (2011: SAR 1.30 per share).
-The gross dividends for 2012 include interim net dividends of SAR 975 million paid for the first half of 2012 (2011: SAR 825 million).
-Final dividends, net of zakat of SAR 975 million have been proposed for 2012 (2011: SAR 1,125 million).
+The net cash dividend after deduction of zakat reached SAR 2,175 million (2012: SAR 1,950 million), resulting in a net dividend to the shareholders of SAR 1.45 per share (2012: SAR 1.30 per share).
+The gross dividends for 2013 include interim net dividends of SAR 975 million paid for the first half of 2013 (2012: SAR 975 million).
+Final dividends, net of zakat of SAR 1,200 million have been proposed for 2013 (2012: SAR 975 million).

-Zakat for the year amounted to approximately SAR 150 million (2011: SAR 150 million).
+Zakat for the year amounted to approximately SAR 200 million (2012: SAR 150 million).

-The Bank has filed its Zakat returns for the years up to and including the financial year 2011 with the Department of Zakat and Income Tax (the "DZIT").
-During 2011, the Bank has received Zakat assessments from the DZIT in respect of the years 2008 and 2009 raising an additional Zakat liability.
-The basis for this additional liability is being contested by all the Banks in Saudi Arabia.

-The Bank has formally contested these assessments and is awaiting a response from DZIT.
+The Bank has filed its Zakat returns for the years up to and including the financial year 2012 with the Department of Zakat and Income Tax (the "DZIT").
+The Bank has received zakat assessments for 2008 and 2009 raising an additional zakat liability and notices, requesting revision in the zakat returns for 2010, 2011 and 2012.
+The basis for this additional liability is being contested by all the Banks in Saudi Arabia and the Bank has formally contested these assessments and is awaiting a response from DZIT.
 The management believes that the ultimate outcome of the appeals filed and actions taken by the Bank in conjunction with other banks in the Kingdom of Saudi Arabia cannot be determined reliably at this stage.